 What are Air Rights ?

-All real property is comprised of three elements: air rights, surface rights and mineral rights.
+All real property is comprised of three elements: air rights, surface rights and subsurface rights sometimes referred to as “mineral rights”.
 The three elements of property are described by the ancient legal maxim in common law “Cuius Est Solum Eius Est Usque Ad Coelum Et Ad Inferos” which is a Latin “for whoever owns the soil, it is theirs up to heaven and down to hell.”
 The complex legal history of this doctrine will be explored in a following FAQ section.

 Real property is defined in three dimensions (height, width, length).
 Intuitively land is thought of as having two dimensions because the height component is intangible.

 Air Rights are part of property rights transferred with title.
 There is a common misconception that all air space is “res nullis” meaning owned by nobody.
 While it is true that a public easement exists for high-altitude aviation the traditionally accepted divide between public and private air space is 1000 feet in urban areas and 500 feet in rural areas.
 Below these altitudes air space is considered to be private property where encroachments have typically been litigated as either takings, when involving a government agency, or as simple trespass.